 Say that again!
 That’s right, news broke a few weeks back regarding Walt Disney World 3D mapping the parks.
 But, why?
 What could Disney be working on?
 Like any Disney rumor, there are many directions it could take us and this especially holds true with the Disney World 3D mapping project.
 The time has come to take a birds-eye view of the different options.
 Just like 3D mapping, the only way to get a birds-eye view is from a helicopter!

-On June 17, 2020, news broke around the possible of Walt Disney World 3D mapping the Magic Kingdom.
+On June 17, 2020, news broke around the possibility of Walt Disney World 3D mapping the Magic Kingdom.
 Thanks to BlogMickey, we got information on a low flying helicopter making a grid pattern over the house of the mouse.
 Attached to the front of the chopper was a special camera that was later confirmed to be for 3D mapping.
 Fast-forward a few days and we saw the same grid pattern take place over the other Disney World parks.

 If Disney were looking for an opportunity to 3D map the parks, there is no time like the present.
 It’s not often Disney has the opportunity to film the parks empty, especially midday.
 With the Disney World parks gearing up to begin reopening on July 11, 2020, Disney is definitely making the most of the opportunity.

 Passholder Insights: When the Disney World parks reopen all guests will be required to make a park reservation for entry to any of the parks.
-For information on how to make parks reservations please reference the following guide.
+For information on how to make park reservations please reference the following guide.

 Additionally, Park Options could apply this technology to a variety of situations from character caravans to how to best handle crowd control when the parks close for the night.